zekaryas1/notes/docs/Frameworks/React/Best practices.md

 }
 ```

-- In the above example, If we tried to count how many times our application renders using the useState Hook{inside the useEffect hook}, we would be caught in an infinite loop since this Hook itself causes a re-render.
+- In the above example, If we tried to count how many times our application renders using the useState Hook(inside the useEffect hook), we would be caught in an infinite loop since this Hook itself causes a re-render.

 ### useContext